Higher Vocational Agricultural School of Bevalala: History

-From 2003, when the Jesuit Assistancy of Africa and Madagascar determined to found a technical university incorporating PSC and the EPSA, the effort was extended with the encouragement of the government to areas not yet covered, like milk, meat, SRI, and organic farming. in 2006 with the government's adoption of the LMD system in higher education, the EPSA BAC+2 formula became BAC+3.
+From 2003, when the Jesuit Assistentcy of Africa and Madagascar determined to found a technical university incorporating PSC and the EPSA, the effort was extended with the encouragement of the government to areas not yet covered, like milk, meat, SRI, and organic farming.
+In 2006 with the government's adoption of the LMD system in higher education, the EPSA BAC+2 formula became BAC+3.

 Since 2003, the Building Technical School has also been accredited in courses like masonry, reinforced concrete, sanitation engineering, woodwork, and metal work.
 During the 2011–2012 school year ETB became a college, the School of Building and Public Works (ESBTP) of Bevalala, approved by the Ministry of Technical Education and Vocational Training.
 It now offers a Senior Technicians Diploma (SDRs) for BACC+2, and Professional Degree in Building and Construction (LPBTP) for BACC+3.